ssdh233/geisen-map/note.md

 1 can update data after checkout
 2 can close/change gamecenter's core information after checkout 10 times? close -> need 5 or more users to confirm

+#### Action tree
+* trying to normalize address (again!) and recrawl data
+* think of a data-model which can utilize both crawler's and user's data